carlosalpo/network-config-backup/network-config-backup/README.md

     device_type: cisco_nxos
 ```

-For Cisco IOS and IOS-XE, use:
+For IOS and IOS-XE I'm using:

 ```yaml
 device_type: cisco_ios
 ```

-For Cisco NX-OS, use:
+For NX-OS:

 ```yaml
 device_type: cisco_nxos
 ```

-The real `inventory.yaml` file is ignored by Git so you can keep lab-specific IP addresses and hostnames out of the public repository.
+The `name` field is simply the name I want to use when creating the backup
+file.

+---

 ## Credentials

-Do not put usernames or passwords in the inventory file.
+I don't store usernames or passwords inside the inventory.

-Set them as environment variables before running the script:
+Before running the script, set the credentials as environment variables:

 ```bash
 export NETWORK_USERNAME="your_username"
 export NETWORK_PASSWORD="your_password"
 ```

-If your devices require enable mode before showing the running configuration, you can also set:
+If the device requires an enable secret:

 ```bash
 export NETWORK_ENABLE_SECRET="your_enable_secret"
 ```

+Keeping credentials outside the code is a small detail, but it is an important
+habit when we start putting automation projects into Git.

+---

-## Running the Backup
+## Run the backup

-From this directory, run:
+Now run:

 ```bash
 python backup.py
 ```

-The script will:

-1. Read devices from `inventory.yaml`.
-2. Read credentials from environment variables.
-3. SSH to each device using Netmiko.
-4. Run `show running-config`.
-5. Save each configuration under `backups/`.
-6. Continue to the next device if one device fails.
-7. Print a short summary at the end.

-## Example Output
+You should see something similar to:

 ```text
 Starting configuration backup for 3 device(s).